PyO3/setuptools-rust/README.md

 # Private Rust extension module to be nested into the Python package
 target = "hello_world._lib"  # The last part of the name (e.g. "_lib") has to match lib.name in Cargo.toml,
                              # but you can add a prefix to nest it inside of a Python package.
-path = "Cargo.toml",     # Default value, can be omitted
+path = "Cargo.toml"      # Default value, can be omitted
 binding = "PyO3"         # Default value, can be omitted
 py-limited-api = "auto"  # Default value, can be omitted
 ```